Eat this type of chocolate to lose weight and build muscle

 60g of 85% cocoa dark chocolate

-Which means you will be eating 350-600 more calories and this could be a problem for many people with a restricted calorie diet.
+This means you will be eating 350-600 more calories and this could be a problem for many people with a restricted-calorie diet.

 But after all, the benefits of epicatechin look promising and worth the pain of eating fewer calories to add a bar of dark chocolate to your diet.